2bepublished/namespacify/README.md

 About
 -----

-Namespacify is a tool automatically add namespaces to PHP classes.
+Namespacify is a tool to automatically add namespaces to PHP classes.

 Installation
 ------------